 *Calculations made with the assumption that you will pay the balance transfer fee upfront and pay off a $10,000 balance within the intro offer period.

-**Potential savings calculated by comparing how much interest you would accumulate across your other cards with an average variable APR of 20% and takes the balance transfer fee into account.
+**Potential savings calculated by comparing how much interest you would pay on your current card with an average variable APR of 20%.

 If there is any chance that you could need longer than the intro period to pay off debt, it might be worth it to pick the card that has a lower APR rate, even if your potential savings aren’t quite as high.